piyushsinghgaur1/book-management-system/README.md

 ## Error Handling
 If a request to fetch the books fails (e.g., due to a network error), the application will perfectly handle the error.

+## Talwind Integration
+Style the form and book list using Tailwind CSS.

+## Sorting of Books
+Sorting of the books based on the Author.

 # Technologies Used